alionas3/DragonsOfMugloar/README.md

 ## Dragons Of Mugloar
 This is a solution for the game Dragons of Mugloar which can be found at www.dragonsofmugloar.com.
-This game is implemented with GoLang as a terminal program.
+This game is implemented with GO as a terminal based program.

 <h3><b>What is the game about?</b></h3>